AdobeDocs/experience-platform.en/help/intelligent-services/content-tagging/api/optical-character-recognition.md

 keywords: OCR;text presence;optical character recognition
 solution: Experience Platform
 title: Text Presence and Optical Character Recognition
-description: In the Content Tagging API, the Text Presence / Optical Character Recognition (OCR) service can indicate if text is present in a given image.
+description: In the Content Tagging API, the Text Presence/Optical Character Recognition (OCR) service can indicate if text is present in a given image.
 If text is present, OCR can return the text.
 exl-id: 85b976a7-0229-43e9-b166-cdbd213b867f
 ---
 # Text Presence and Optical Character Recognition

-The Text Presence / Optical Character Recognition (OCR) service, when given an image, can indicate if text is present in the image.
+The Text Presence/Optical Character Recognition (OCR) service, when given an image, can indicate if text is present in the image.
 If text is present, OCR can return the text.

-This following image was used in the example request shown in this document:
+The following image was used in the example request shown in this document:

 ![Sample Image](../images/sample_image.png)